ismailatak/navicat-premium-trial-reset-go/README.md

    Done
    ```

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/ismailatak/navicat-premium-trial-reset-go/blob/main/LICENSE) file for details.

 ## Disclaimer

 This script is for educational purposes only.
 The author does not encourage or support software piracy or unauthorized usage of licensed software.